KiengPhyl/Portfolio-setup-and-mobile-first/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project just give me a star
+If you like this project give me a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>